devi1X/CSE573-Project/README.md

 $ java -jar dist/MetaMapAnnotator.jar
 ```
 The files generated here were moved to `scraper/`.
 See next steps
-(This step is very time consuming and has already been done.
+### (This step is very time consuming and has already been done.
 This does not need to be done anymore.)

-We have some data in `src/`
 ## Step 2
 Go to `scraper/data` and run `combine.py`
 This generates `combinedData.csv`